valentinsimeonov/cpp_module00/README.md

 C++ is a general-purpose Programming Language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes" (source: Wikipedia).

-The goal of these Modules is to Introduce us to Object-Oriented Programming.
+Nine Introductory C++ Modules to Object-Oriented Programming.
-This will be the Starting Point of your C++ Journey.
+This will be the Starting Point of the C++ Journey.

 Good Tutorials from Intra: